eighthjouster/androidvilleapp/README.md

   - Method/variable/IDs naming needs more consistency.
 Use camelCase or underscores consistently, for example.
   - DRY - don't repeat yourself.
 For example, the house highlighting code is quite similar to the "on map touch" code.
   - We're better off using a hash array or map instead of an array in order to store the houses.
 That way, any given house could be easily found by its id.
+  - Hardcoded values/magic numbers.
+They should be stored in constants or value resource files.

 - In fact, if the app crashes with the keyboard showing, the keyboard will remain.
 Any way to tie the keyboard to the app, so it gets dismissed if the app crashes?
 What's the behavior in other apps?